DSACMS/gov-codejson/docs/procedures.md

 The [codejson-index-generator](https://github.com/DSACMS/codejson-index-generator) is a Python-based tool that helps federal agencies compile and maintain their code.json files for code.gov compliance.
 It scans specified GitHub organizations, finds repositories containing code.json files, and combines them into a single indexed file.

-The tool can be run using the [index-generator-website](https://dsacms.github.io/index-generator-website/).Alternatively, follow the instructions below to run locally.
+The tool can be run using the [index-generator-website](https://dsacms.github.io/index-generator-website/).

+Alternatively, follow the instructions below to run locally.

 #### Prerequisites